Cremation Urns: What Is an Urn Made Of?

 By Liz Mathers

 The design of a cremation urn or keepsake can reflect and honor the wishes of your loved one, as well as align with your needs.
+What is an urn made of?
 Urns are available in a variety of materials and come in different sizes to hold different quantities of ashes.
 Likewise, the method of filling and sealing the urn differs from one design to another and is sometimes dependent on the material.

 Cremation urns for ashes are made using a variety of materials to fit different budgets and needs.
 Knowledge of the materials used to make the urn can prevent unwanted surprises, such as extra upkeep required or accidentally buying cultured marble when you wanted real marble instead.